 Our mental and physical health are very deeply connected.
 In fact, it is impossible to comprehensively help a person to feel sustainably healthy and strong without effectively addressing both.
-Mind-Body approaches to medicine honor this deep connection and help to resolve challenges that exist on all levels of our being: mind, body, and spirit.
+The mind-body approach to medicine honors this deep connection and helps to resolve challenges that exist on all levels of our being: mind, body, and spirit.

 What mind-body techniques are used at NYCIM?

 SE is a trauma-resolution method that honors the body’s innate capacity for self-healing.
 This approach is based on the core idea that the body and brain are always doing their best to keep us safe.
 When we experience trauma or challenges in life, these impact us on the level of the physical body.
 As this can often manifest in physical, mental, or emotional symptoms, it is necessary for each of us to face difficult experiences to re-process and re-integrate them into our lives.
 This approach allows us to heal from these symptoms more comprehensively and sustainably.
 Notably, the SE approach is gentle and honors where each individual is on their journey.
 It offers a systematized way to face our traumas without being re-traumatized by them.

 Similar to SE, ART is a trauma-focused methodology that helps each individual’s nervous system to face their previous challenges in a way that is safe and accessible.
 This unique approach, similar to EMDR, involves a series of bilateral eye movements that allow the brain to process past experiences in a way that will enable us to desensitize them and to reconsolidate them as memories that are more likely to allow us to heal.
 One session is often enough to work on a particular memory, but several sessions are sometimes required.